The 7 Best Acne Fighting Foods

 7. Broccoli: Broccoli contains an abundance of skin healing nutrients, like vitamins A, B12, B6, C, E, and K. This vegetable also contains a compound called sulforaphanethat helps detoxify the excess circulating hormones that influence cyclical breakouts.
 Eat 1 cup of broccoli daily (be sure to avoid raw broccoli if you have thyroid disease) and sprinkle broccoli sprouts on salads and blend into smoothies.

-If you’d like to work together and you’re not a resident of Ontario*, or you’d prefer an online consultation you can book online with Dr. Sarah here.
+If you’d like to work together to develop a holistic acne plan you can book online with Dr. Sarah here.

 COMMENTS